Ľubomír Dinda

-Ľubomír Dinda (born 30 June 1994) is a Slovak professional ice hockey defenceman.
-He is currently a free agent having last played for Diables Rouges de Briançon of the Ligue Magnus.
+Ľubomír Dinda (born 30 June 1994) is a Slovak professional ice hockey defencemanwho plays for Corsaires de Dunkerque of the FFHG Division 1.

 Previously, Dinda has played in 261 regular season games for HK Poprad of the Tipsport Liga from 2012 to 2018.
-On 17 May 2018 Dinda moved to France to join Lions de Lyon of the Ligue Magnus.
-On 2 September 2019 he moved to fellow Magnus side Diables Rouges de Briançon.
+On 17 May 2018, Dinda moved to France to join Lions de Lyon of the Ligue Magnus.
+On 2 September 2019, he moved to fellow Magnus side Diables Rouges de Briançon.
 Dinda was released by the team on 30 January 2020, following a back injury.